;

 • Cool in the pan for 15 minutes.
 Using the parchment paper, gently lift the tea cake from the pan and place on a wire rack to cool completely.
 Slice and enjoy it!

 You can make the tea cake up to four days in advance.
 To store, wrap tightly in waxed paper, then place it in a zipper bag.
-May be kept at room temperature.
+It may be kept at room temperature.

 Nutrition